 Tomatoes are a heavy feeding crop to grow.
 As they mature, they increasingly need nutrients to develop into strong and healthy plants.
 That’s why feeding tomato plants with a root stimulating fertiliser during the early stages is so important.

 When seedlings have optimum root growth, not only can they fight away common pests and plant diseases; they also benefit from having a head start at developing their nutrient absorbing organs (which makes growing easier in the long run).

-This is exactly what organic tomato fertiliser and bio-stimulant, Maximato is designed to do.
-Maximato uses beneficial bacteria to colonise the roots of plants and encourage strong growth.
+This is exactly what organic tomato fertiliser, Maximato Xtra is designed to do.
+Maximato Xtra uses beneficial bacteria to colonise the roots of plants and encourage strong growth.
 So, you can enjoy an increased tomato crop yield of up to 50%.